 Angelica Lloyd Russell Gallery (Gallery 142)

 Soup tureen with boar’s head finial and two handled stand.
-Painted with Turkish battle and camp scenes after Augsburg prints.
+Painted with Turkish battle and camp scenes.
 Vertical panels of gold scroll work alternating with panels of cavalry engagements.
 Center reserve on stand of mounted Turk in combat with mounted European, bordered by gilt scroll and trellis work.
 Border with four oblong reserves depicting military camp life.
 Broad gilding on rim with two double handles joined by shells, handles perpendicular.
 Tureen with four reserves decorated with battle and military scenes flanked by panels of gilt scroll work.
 Domed cover with boar’s head finial decorated in like manner and with flowers and insects.
 Sculptural scrolls supporting boar’s head.
 Very minor chip on base of tureen.
 Lower tusk of boar has point broken off, strange underglaze brown mark near rump of right horse (stand).
-Battle scenes inspired by engravings after paintings by George Phillip Rugendas.
+Battle scenes inspired by engravings by Jacob Andreas Friedrich after paintings by George Phillip Rugendas the elder.

 By the late 1730s Meissen was producing porcelain table services that rivaled the magnificence of those made of silver.
 This tureen, derived from a French silver prototype, is superbly painted with battle scenes taken from contemporary engravings.